-For many organisations, a lone worker app is the most appropriate safety solution because of its suite of innovative safety features and increased efficiency in the management of lone workers.
+For many organizations, a lone worker app is the most appropriate safety solution because of its suite of innovative safety features and increased efficiency in the management of lone workers.

-However, where your organisation requires lone worker devices and hardware, please don’t hesitate to contact us and discuss integrated hardware options that SHEQSY supports.
+However, where your organization requires lone worker devices and hardware, please don’t hesitate to contact us and discuss integrated hardware options that SHEQSY supports.

 SHEQSY’s product roadmap is dictated by client feedback and suggestions.
 If an idea for a product or feature will generate value for SHEQSY users, then rest assured, SHEQSY will begin scoping its feasibility for inclusion in a future release.